pantheon-systems/drops-7/profiles/civicrm_starterkit/modules/contrib/backup_migrate/README.txt

 installation.
 ALWAYS TEST BACKUP FILES ON A TEST ENVIRONMENT FIRST.
 If in doubt do not use this module.

-This module has only be tested with MySQL and does not work with anyother dbms.
+This module has only been tested with MySQL and does not work with any other dbms.
-If you have experiences with Postres or any other dbms and are willing to help test and modify the module to work with it, please contact the developer at ronan (at) gortonstudios (dot) com.
+If you have experiences with Postgres or any other dbms and are willing to help test and modify the module to work with it, please contact the developer at ronan (at) gortonstudios (dot) com.